LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/fue-una-campanilla-que-repico.md

 «¿Qué vas a hacer?».

 —No tengo ni idea...
-Tal vez, hablarle.
+Tal vez, ¿hablarle?

 «Ah, ¡claro que no!».
 Ellas, enojadas, me enmudecieron. «No sabes hacerlo, así que no irás», agregó, mi miedo.